-- 7. Set any additional parameters in the iisproxy.ini file.
-A complete list of parameters is available in the appendix "General Parameters for Web Server Plug-Ins" on page 7-2. - 8.
-If you are proxying servlets from IIS to WebLogic Server and you are not proxying by path, read the section "Proxying Servlets from IIS to WebLogic Server" on page 4-13. - 9.
+- 6. Optionally, enable HTTP tunneling by following the instructions for proxying by path (see Section 4.3, "Using Wildcard Application Mappings to Proxy by Path"), substituting the WebLogic Server host name and the WebLogic Server port number, or the name of a WebLogic Cluster that you wish to handle HTTP tunneling requests. - 7.
+Set any additional parameters in the iisproxy.ini file.
+A complete list of parameters is available in the appendix Section 7.2, "General Parameters for Web Server Plug-Ins". - 8.
+If you are proxying servlets from IIS to WebLogic Server and you are not proxying by path, read the section Section 4.10, "Proxying Servlets from IIS to WebLogic Server". - 9.
 The installed version of IIS with its initial settings does not allow the iisproxy.dll.
 Use the IIS Manager console to enable the Plug-In: - a.
 Open the IIS Manager console. - b.
 Select Web Service Extensions. - c.
 Set "All Unknown ISAPI Extensions" to Allowed.